 - Blasters love to take advantage of this in PvP combat, challenging tankers and scrappers (who only have melee attacks) to arena combat and then floating out of reach.
 Temporary items allow melee combatants to fly, but invariably slower than the blaster, who just runs away and continues attacking from range.
 Super frustrating.

-- World Of Warcraft allows unlimited flight via flying mounts in Outland from level 60 onward, flight in Northrend at level 68, and flight in Azeroth * at level 60.
+- World of Warcraft allows unlimited flight via flying mounts in Outland from level 60 onward, flight in Northrend at level 68, and flight in Azeroth note at level 60.
 These flight licenses require the expansions The Burning Crusade, Wrath of the Lich King and Cataclysm.
 There are also 3 different flight speeds, all based on normal running speed: 250% (level 60), 380% (level 70) and 410% (level 80).
-There are also various items, buffs and talents that incerase speed mounted, peaking at 492% of normal speed.
+There are also various items, buffs and talents that increase speed mounted, peaking at 492% of normal speed.